chanb/prophet_inequality/README.md

 python experiment_rl.py
 ```
 Note that for `experiment_multi_item.py`, we will need to change `num_accepts` to modify `k`.
+Note: Not sure what is going on with the memory leak in PyTorch with M1...
+Does it have to do with my implementation...?
+Not sure.

 ### Code Structure
 ```